l-stahlhut/inferring-reading-comprehension/README.md

 # Inferring text comprehension from eye movements in reading using deep neural sequence models
-Masters Thesis by Laura Stahlhut, University of Zurich, Institute for Computational Linguistics (2023)
+Masters Thesis by Laura Stahlhut, University of Zurich, Institute for Computational Linguistics (2023), Grade: 6

 This repo contains the code belonging to my masters thesis "Inferring text comprehension from eye movements in reading using deep neural sequence models".